Photos by Matt Colville, Stadium Journey

 Another extra for the success that Pirate Field experienced during the 2002 season when the Pelicans began to n play.
 Though independent baseball is not exactly the hottest ticket in town, the Pelicans brought in a loyal fanbase and packed the tiny stadium.
 Though it would take ten additional years, that one season showed that Pensacolians are excited about professional baseball being brought back to the city, which eventually led to affiliated baseball returning during the 2012 season.

-Midway through the 2002 seas, on the Pelicans were purchased by businessman Quint Studer – Studer was originally from Illinois, but relocated to Pensacola in the 1990s to work as a health care consultant at a nearby hospital.
+Midway through the 2002 season the Pelicans were purchased by businessman Quint Studer – Studer was originally from Illinois, but relocated to Pensacola in the 1990s to work as a health care consultant at a nearby hospital.
 Studer become a prominent figure in the Pensacola community, as he is known for running numerous non-profit groups and making many charitable efforts over the years, but he was also the one who brought affiliated baseball back to the city.
 In 2012 he purchased the Carolina Mudcats and relocated them to Pensacola to become the Blue Wahoos (as part of this deal, Studer had to facilitate the Kinston Indians moving to Zebulon, NC to replace the Carolina Mudcats; the Indians ended up taking over the Mudcats name).

 The Wahoos have won Minor League Baseball’s Organization of the Year award three times in their seven-year existence, and in addition, Blue Wahoos Stadium, a three-time recipient of the Southern League’s Ballpark of Year, has consistently been ranked as one of the premiere minor league ballparks in the country; all of this simply because the Pelicans lone season here at Pirate Field laid the foundation for the team that would call the city home ten years later.
 Without that one season here, perhaps the Blue Wahoos wouldn’t even be here today.

 Pirate Field is a very pleasant ballpark to watch a baseball game at, serving its purpose quite well.
-It’s not a bucket list ballpark you must visit by any means, but if you are in the area and want to catch a baseball game for free in a former minor league ballpark, than I recommend a trip to Pirate Field.
+It’s not a bucket list ballpark you must visit by any means, but if you are in the area and want to catch a baseball game for free in a former minor league ballpark, then I recommend a trip to Pirate Field.